Looking Ahead to 2026: The Red River Rivalry's Next Chapter in the SEC

 The Future is Here: Red River Rivalry in 2026 and Beyond

 As Texas and Oklahoma settle into their new home in the Southeastern Conference, the Red River Rivalry has entered a fascinating new era.
-After Texas’ impressive 23-6 victory over sixth-ranked Oklahoma on October 11, 2025, all eyes now turn to what comes next: the 2026 Red River Rivalry matchup.
+After Texas’ 23-6 victory over sixth-ranked Oklahoma on October 11, 2025, all eyes now turn to the confirmed 2026 matchup.

 2026: Date, Time, and Location

-The next Red River Rivalry game is expected to take place during the 2026 State Fair of Texas (September 25 - October 18, 2026), continuing the rivalry’s longstanding tradition of being played during the State Fair.
-The game will be played at Cotton Bowl Stadium in Dallas, Texas—the 95th consecutive meeting at this historic neutral site.
+The next Red River Rivalry game is scheduled for Saturday, October 10, 2026, during the 2026 State Fair of Texas (September 25 - October 18).
+The game will be played at Cotton Bowl Stadium in Dallas, Texas, preserving the neutral-site State Fair setting that defines the rivalry.

 Key Details: